TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/CommonProperties/Mode.rst

 .. _tca_example_text_14:

-An text field with placeholder that can be overridden
+A text field with placeholder that can be overridden
 -----------------------------------------------------

 .. include:: /Images/Rst/Text14.rst.txt